yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 ## What is the Azure AI Agent Service

-The Azure AI Agent Service is a single-agent cloud service with accompanying SDKs.
+The Azure AI Agent Service is now in public preview, offering a single-agent cloud service with supporting SDKs.
 Developers can access SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure){:target="_blank"} and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp){:target="_blank"}.

 The Azure AI Agent Service simplifies the creation of intelligent agents by offering built-in conversation state management and compatibility with various AI models.
 It provides a range of ready-to-use tools, including integrations with Fabric, SharePoint, Azure AI Search, and Azure Storage.
 The service also supports custom integrations through the Function Calling tool and enables RAG-style search capabilities with a built-in vector store for “file search” and semantic search features.
 Designed for scalability, it ensures smooth performance even under varying user loads.